-We will begin by analyzing the ABS air brake system on commercial motor vehicle (CMV) truck-tractors and trailers by conducting tests to determine average air brake chamber pressure.
-You will participate in a "hands-on" field inspection as we conduct brake tests with a CMV.
+We will begin by analyzing the ABS air brake system on commercial motor vehicle (CMV) truck-tractors and trailers by conducting tests

 We'll teach you how to construct free-body diagrams and formulate equilibrium equations to determine the range of weight distribution on the axles.
-We will also examine guasi-static and dynamic rollover propensities and conduct an analysis of suspension spring rates.
+We will also examine quasi-static and dynamic rollover propensities and conduct an analysis of suspension spring rates.